jts272/pp4-safe-hands-guitar-tech/README.md

   <img src="docs/images/qr-code-mobile-link.png" alt="QR code link to deployed site">
 </details>

+The table of contents can be accessed at any time by selecting the menu icon at the top left of the screen, next to 'README.md'.

+Links can be opened in a new tab with a right click or middle click.

 ## Introduction

 Welcome to the documentation for Safe Hands Guitar Tech!
 Here we will take an